imnemo/pudding-cli/README.md

 #### logger

 [signale](https://github.com/klaussinani/signale) is used.
-All commands will show all debug infos with the param `-e local`, and will only show `warn, error, fatal` infos by default.
+All commands will show all debug infos with the param `-d` or `--debug`.
+By default, the logger `debug` and `log` will not be shown.

 ```
-hello example echo -e local
+hello example echo -d
 hello example echo
 ```